scinote-eln/scinote-api-docs/source/includes/_tasks.md

 ```

 This endpoint creates new task in the experiment.
+Please note that we will create the user assignments for this task asynchronous.

 ### HTTP Request